Minnesota coronavirus: uncertainty about jury trials persists due to COVID-19 – Up News Info

 "Think about this: You have 20,000 potential jurors going in and out of that building," said Tamburino.
 "All these jurors, are you going to wear masks?
 Who will provide the masks?
 How are we going to socially distance juries when we are on trial?

-On Friday, Minnesota Chief Justice of the Supreme Court Lorie Gildea issued a new order that virtual hearings continue and in-person restrictions remain in effect until May 18.
+On Friday of last week, Minnesota Chief Justice Lorie Gildea issued a new order that virtual hearings continue and in-person restrictions remain in effect until May 18.
 Jury trials will also not resume until at least June 1.
 Meanwhile, they are working with state health officials and others to develop a plan to reopen.
 When that happens, Hennepin County District Attorney Mike Freeman believes that only the 4 largest courtrooms in the government center will have trials.

 "Which will allow jurors to be seated perhaps in the most distanced section of the spectator," Freeman said.